MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_31_ConnectDataFromAADToAzureSentinel.md

 ## Connect to Azure Active Directory

-You can use Azure Sentinel's built-in connector to collect data from [https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) and stream it into Azure Sentinel.
-The connector allows you to stream [https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-sign-ins](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-sign-ins) and [https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-audit-logs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-audit-logs).
+You can use Azure Sentinel's built-in connector to collect data from Azure Active Directory and stream it into Azure Sentinel.
+The connector allows you to stream Sign-in and Audit logs.

 1. In Azure Sentinel, in the navigation menu on the left, under **Configuration**, select **Data connectors**.